 The best RV solar panels come with a solar battery charge controller that is waterproof.

-They have since corrected this and are using waterproof charger controllers.
+However, they have since corrected this and are using waterproof charger controllers.

-So both Zamp and Renogy controllers on the foldable solar panels are waterproof.
+So, both Zamp and Renogy controllers on the foldable solar panels are waterproof.

 Solar Panel Electrical Connectors